bigm4t/lexihone/README.md

 # Lexihone
 An app to hone your vocabulary.

-Designed for German leaners but easily adaptable to other languages.
+Designed for German learners but easily adaptable to other languages.

 ## Description
 Words are imported from the .csv files in ./data and chosen at random according to weight in "Score".